What is export finance?

-Generally speaking, sellers of goods or services want to get paid as soon as possible, even before they trade, and buyers want to delay payment for as long as possible, to maintain good cashflow and give them time to sell on to their end customers.
-This inherently means third parties can offer some form of financial guarantee, bridging the finance gap, and ensuring trust between the buyer and the seller.
+Generally speaking, sellers of goods or services want to get paid as soon as possible, even before they trade, and buyers want to delay payment for as long as possible, to maintain strong cash flow and provide the buyer time to sell on to their end customers.
+Thismeans that third parties can add value by offering some form of financial guarantee, bridging the finance gap, and ensuring trust between the buyer and the seller.

-Much trade is done cross border, increasing risk when importing or exporting goods.
+Much trade is done cross-border, which can increase the risks involved when importing or exporting goods.

 Exporting goods to another country or domestically to a new buyer is inherently risky.
 Therefore a growing company will want to mitigate some of these risks and also structure their finance in such a way as to allow sustainable growth.

-When a company is growing it is very difficult to finance in the right way and have the correct processes in place.
-We aim to assist in that journey and in the event that export finance can be placed in the right way, then it can provide a lot of comfort to both buyers and sellers.
-An example of this is a letter of credit facility; where company X is exporting to company Y, they want to know that payment will be received for the goods.
-A letter of credit facility is set up by the buyer and seller’s banks.
-On the basis of the conditions specified in the letters – both parties have comfort knowing that the other will release goods and payment when product is shipped or documents are received.
-This allows comfort within international trades and structures that promote trust with new counterparties.
+When a company is growing, it is very difficult to finance in the right way and have the correct processes in place.
+We aim to assist in that journey and in the event that it is suitable, we have found that export finance can provide significant comfort to both buyers and sellers in a transaction.
+An example of this is a Letter of Credit (LC) facility; where company X is exporting to company Y. Company X wants to know that payment will be received for its goods.
+A Letter of Credit facility is set up by the buyer and seller’s banks.
+On the basis of the conditions specified in the LC, both parties have the comfort of knowing that the other will release goods and payment when product is shipped or documents are received.
+This product is used within international trades and structures to promote trust with new counterparties.

 The problem that many businesses face are simple distrust or lack of understanding in relation to their counterparty.
-In the event that there is sometimes blind trust or the incorrect mechanisms in place, then there may be goods sent with non-payment, dispute, internal problems, product irregularity and no security or insurance, in the case of enforcement.
+In the event that there is sometimes blind trust or the incorrect mechanisms in place, then there may be goods sent with non-payment, dispute, internal problems and/or product irregularity, with no security or insurance in the case of enforcement.

 How can it help?